dalmo1991/superflexPy/doc/components.rst

    :align: center

 A transparent element is an element that returns, as output, the same fluxes that it takes as input.
-It is needed to fill gaps in the structure defined in the unit (refer to :ref:`unit`).
+This element is needed to fill "gaps" in the structure defining a unit (refer to :ref:`unit`).

+An example is shown in the schematic above where the transparent element is used to make the two rows have the same number of elements.

 .. _unit: